jasonslyvia/redux-sequence-action/README.md

 ## Why

-Suppose you have a `AddressPicker` component which let user select the delivery address.
+Suppose you have a `AddressPicker` component which lets user select a delivery address.
 It consists of 2 `select` with state list and city list.
-User can picks a state then a city.
+User can pick a state then a city.

 ![select](http://ww2.sinaimg.cn/bmiddle/831e9385gw1ex7w1vkbypj205900rjr7.jpg)